London

 London Particular

-London Particular is a traditional English soup made with yellow split peas, ham and bacon.
-It is thick and creamy with a rich, savoury flavor that is perfect for a cold winter night.
+London Particular is a traditional English soup made with yellow split peas, ham, and bacon.
+It is thick and creamy with a rich, savoury flavour that is perfect for a cold winter night.
 The soup represents the thick smog that covered London over the 19th Century with the colour similar to the yellowish tinge the smog looked from street lamps in the city.
 London Particular became a favourite of Londoners over the years and today can be found on some pub menus throughout the city.

 what food is london famous for